General Participation Requirements

 During the 8 to 10 months spent in the operating room, the pediatric anesthesia fellow performs preoperative evaluations, intraoperative care and postoperative follow-up on a daily basis.
-The pediatric anesthesia fellow assesses inpatients on the day prior to surgery and sees outpatients in our pediatric preoperative evaluation clinic.
+The pediatric anesthesia fellow assesses inpatients on the day prior to surgery and may be asked to consult on complex children who present for outpatient care.
 Each case is discussed with a member of the pediatric anesthesia faculty on the evening prior to or day of surgery.
 An anesthetic plan is formulated, as are plans for postoperative analgesia and care.
 Anesthetic care is always provided under the direct supervision of a member of the division of Pediatric Anesthesiology.
 As the fellow gains experience, he/she will be given the opportunity to assist the faculty in teaching clinical skills to residents and medical students.
 They will also be allowed to function in a supervisory role with residents and CRNAs.
 Pediatric anesthesia fellows make postoperative rounds on their inpatients.
 Perioperative problems and complications are discussed at monthly Morbidity and Mortality (M&M) conferences.

 2. Pediatric ICU Rotation